Russian Bombshell Polina Malinovskaya Zooms In On Booty While Clad In Nude Thong In NSFW Shot

 “Perfection of Goddess,” a third social media user gushed.

-Previously, The Inquisitr shared that the bombshell sizzled in another NSFW outfit, this time while clad in a sexy white bikini that dipped low into her chest, showing off ample amounts of cleavage for the camera.
+Previously, The Inquisitr shared that the bombshell sizzled in another NSFW outfit.
+This time, she was clad in a sexy white bikini that dipped low into her chest, showing off ample amounts of cleavage for the camera.
 Like her most recent Instagram share, that one garnered rave reviews with over 89,000 likes in addition to 260-plus comments.